Are you new to WordPress and want to know how secure is WordPress?

 One Who Builds the Website

 We already explained how the budget dictates the time we can offer to build a secure website.
 The more time a website owner invests in creating and maintaining a website helps in determining the quality of the site.
 When a WordPress site is created quickly, it’s likely to skip a number of steps that could detect existing or the possibility of problems.
 If you assign someone to create a website within a limited period of time with limited resources, the site won’t undergo some of the procedures that could save your site when disaster strikes.

 Although WordPress is the world’s preferred platform to develop fully functional and dynamic websites, it can’t promise you complete security.
-Security is a combined effort between WordPress, it’s an ecosystem and the site owners.
+Security is a combined effort between WordPress, its ecosystem, and the site owners.

 How to Secure your WordPress website?

 There are many ways to secure your WordPress website and be safe from hackers.
 And I will try to share all things that will make your WordPress website hacker-proof.